orchestratora/rfcs/accepted/0000-clean-dynamic-rendering.md

 This usually does not create any issues (except for the increased DOM elements count) unless rendering some special components that are sensetive to it's children content such as `select` html tag which requires direct `option` html tags as it's children content to properly render options.

-And so such scenarios will break traditional nested dynamic rendering via `items` input and so far require a custom configuration to render children content manually bupassing our dynamic components rendering pipeline.
+And so such scenarios will break traditional nested dynamic rendering via `items` input and so far require a custom configuration to render children content manually bypassing our dynamic components rendering pipeline.

 ## Detailed Explanation